empty916/empty916/docs/natur/README.md

 **A module consists of state, maps, actions**

-### state
+### state — Storing Data

 - **required:**`true`
 - **type:**`any`
 - state is used to store data

-### maps
+### maps — Computed Properties

 - **required:**`false`
 - **type:**`{[map: string]: Array<string|Function> | Function;}`

 - maps is a map of state data, and its member must be an array of function.
 Let's call it map for now.
 - If the map is an array, the preceding elements are all declaring the dependency of this map on the state.
-The last function can get the dependency declared earlier, and you can implement what you want in it.
-On the page, you can get the result of the last function of the array.
+The last function can get the dependency declared earlier, and you can implement the calculation logic you need in it.
+On the component, you can get the result of the last function of the array.
 - If the map is a function, then it can only accept state as an input parameter, or there is no parameter.
 If it is a state as a parameter, then when the state is updated, the map must be re-executed and there is no cache.
 If the map has no parameters, then this map will only be executed once
 - The results of maps are cached.
 If the value of the dependencies you declare does not change, the last function will not be re-executed.